I bet you didn’t know that charcoal for chickens is healthy.

 Helps prevent diarrhea and coccidiosis

-In the days before things like activated charcoal, commercial feeds, and probiotics, our ancestors used charcoal to prevent or reduce diarrhea in chickens – particularly coccidiosis, a potentially-deadly disease caused by an infestation of parasites naturally-occurring in soil.
+In the days before things like activated charcoal, commercial feeds, and probiotics, our ancestors used common charcoal to prevent or reduce diarrhea in chickens – particularly coccidiosis, a potentially deadly disease caused by an infestation of parasites naturally occurring in soil.
 You can read more about coccidiosis here.

 Helps prevent thin, brittle shells

-Often times, I’m contacted by readers who have hens laying soft shelled eggs, even though they’re provided with a calcium supplement.
+Often times, I’m contacted by readers who have hens laying soft shell eggs, even though they’re provided with a calcium supplement.
 In these cases, wood charcoal might help.